AB-829 Arctic Winter Ecology (10 ECTS)

 Academic content

 The students will gain insight into Arctic winter ecology by lectures.
-Topics will be the geophysical characteristics of seasonal, northern environments, physical properties of snow and ice, and adaptation and survival of terrestrial organisms during the Arctic winter, in contrasting habitats from tundra to glaciers.
-In seminar discussions, based on the course literature, certain topics will be dealt with in depth such as adaptive traits in terrestrial microbes, plants, invertebrates and vertebrates, as well as the effects of changes in winter conditions as a consequence of climate change.
+Topics will be the geophysical characteristics of seasonal, northern environments, physical properties of snow and ice, and adaptation and survival of terrestrial organisms during the Arctic winter.
+In seminar discussions, based on the course literature, certain topics will be dealt with in depth such as adaptive traits in terrestrial plants, invertebrates and vertebrates, as well as the effects of changes in winter conditions as a consequence of climate change.

 Strong emphasis is on field demonstrations of relevant features of the winter in the high Arctic for better understanding the selective forces of the Arctic winter.

-Students are trained in applying ecological theory and methodology through field studies, and through writing a case study.
+Students are trained in applying ecological theory and methodology through field studies, and through writing a research proposal.
 Special focus is on teamwork and flexible project planning under challenging arctic winter conditions.
 The students present the results from project work in a poster and by oral presentation.

 Learning outcomes